Memoirs of Hecate County: Stories

 After his long-term married lover leaves Hecate County the narrator becomes obsessed with the beautiful Imogen Loomis and pursues her despite the fact that she is married and is uninterested in an affair.
 After an aimless summer spent pursuing Imogen, the narrator decides to write a book and moves to New York City where he meets a beautiful Ukrainian immigrant named Anna Lenihan and begins an affair with her.
 Anna eventually confesses she is married and has a child but these two things do not deter him.
 Imogen re-enters the narrator's life and eventually reveals that her reluctance to be sexual stems from a chronic back injury.
 Anna's husband, a petty criminal, dies in jail and the narrator finds his affair with her deepening into something more serious.
-Nevertheless he continues to pursue Imogen and, after two year of pursuit, they begin a sexual affair which Imogen seems almost indifferent to.
+Nevertheless he continues to pursue Imogen and, after two years of pursuit, they begin a sexual affair which Imogen seems almost indifferent to.
 The narrator eventually drops Imogen to focus his attention on Anna, however after his initial lover returns he abandons Anna too, telling her to remarry.
 Moving back to Hecate County he realizes that he should have focused more on Anna but is nevertheless drawn to his old habits and old society.